 Significant declines in key economic indicators during the COVID-19 pandemic have encouraged the Federal Reserve to maintain its aggressive monetary policy, keeping benchmark interest rates near zero.
-Despite the financial fallout and future uncertainty created by the coronavirus, high-net-worth individuals should consider these periods of low-interest rates to be a prime time to implement certain estate-planning and wealth-transfer opportunities that minimize or even eliminate gift and estate tax consequences.
-This is especially true when considering that the very generous estate and gift tax exemptions under current tax law are set to expire and be reduced by half in five years, which may occur even sooner depending on the results of the November 2020 elections.
+Despite the financial fallout and future uncertainty created by the coronavirus, high-net-worth individuals should consider these periods of low-interest rates to be prime time for implementing certain estate-planning and wealth-transfer opportunities that minimize or even eliminate gift and estate tax consequences.
+This is especially true when considering that the very generous estate and gift tax exemptions under current tax law are set to expire and be reduced by half in five years.

 With an intrafamily loan, a senior family member removes assets from his or her taxable estate by lending money or other assets to a junior family member or a trust, entering into a traditional lender-borrower relationship with a promissory note and stated repayment terms.
 As long as the interest rate on the loan is equal to or higher than the current AFR, the loan will not be considered a gift and the transfer will not be subject to gift tax.